bhismnarayan/quarterservice/README.md

 https://www.python.org/ftp/python/3.11.3/python-3.11.3-amd64.exe

+make sure you check the add to path

 https://pip.pypa.io/en/stable/installation/

 ### Getting source code on machine :- create directory where you want to keep you the source code